bluffcon/hanae/hanaenews.md

 the higher the announcement the more recent it is !
 ^^^

-- Added preset game options (check your options because it got overridden)!
+- Added preset game options (check your options and keybinds because it got overridden)!
 - Added right-clicking to harvest crops
 - Added new Farmer's Delight addons
 - Added a potion that enables keepInventory for a limited amount of time — Devoted Tutelage.